On the classification of ALE K\"ahler manifolds: Introduction

 \section{Introduction}

-The asymptotically locally Euclidean scalar-flat K\"ahler (ALE sfK) surfaces play a central r\^ole in the study of the Gromov-Hausdorff limit of constant scalar curvature K\"ahler surfaces.
-However, their classification is missing and, as Chen-LeBrun-Weber pointed out \cite[page 1164]{clw}, that "seems a daunting problem".
-Simply connected ALE Ricci-flat K\"ahler surfaces are constructed by Gibbons-Hawking \cite{g-h}, Hitchin \cite{hitchin}, and Kronheimer \cite{kron2}, while the only non-simply connected ones are quotients of some of Hitchin's \cite{hitchin} (see also \cite{ALE}).
-Kronheimer \cite{kron3} and \c Suvaina \cite{ALE} show that these constructions yield the complete list of ALE Ricci-flat K\"ahler surfaces.
-More precisely, they classify the diffeomorphism type of the underlying smooth manifold.
-Moreover, given a complex structure, there exists a unique ALE Ricci-flat K\"ahler metric in a fixed cohomology class.
-In higher dimensions ALE Ricci-flat K\"ahler metrics were constructed by Calabi \cite{calabi1}, Joyce \cite{joyce2} and Tian-Yau \cite{ty2}.
+An asymptotically locally Euclidean (ALE) K\"ahler manifold of dimension $n$ is a complete complex K\"ahler manifold which, outside of a compact set, is modeled by a quotient of the Euclidean space by a finite subgroup $G$ of $U(n).$ The ALE scalar-flat K\"ahler (sfK) surfaces play a central r\^ole in the study of the Gromov-Hausdorff limit of constant scalar curvature K\"ahler surfaces.
+However, their classification is missing and, as Chen-LeBrun-Weber pointed out \cite[page 1164]{clw}, this ``seems a daunting problem".

+Simply connected ALE Ricci-flat K\"ahler surfaces were constructed by Gibbons-Hawking \cite{g-h}, Hitchin \cite{hitchin}, and Kronheimer \cite{kron2}, while non-simply connected examples are provided by free quotients of some of Hitchin's \cite{hitchin} (see also \cite{ALE}).
+Kronheimer \cite{kron3}, \c Suvaina \cite{ALE} and Wright \cite{wright} showed that these constructions yield the complete list of ALE Ricci-flat K\"ahler surfaces.
+In higher dimensions, ALE Ricci-flat K\"ahler metrics were constructed by Calabi \cite{calabi1}, Joyce \cite{joyce2} and Tian-Yau \cite{ty2}.
 There are currently many known non-Ricci-flat ALE sfK metrics.
-In complex dimension two, such metrics were constructed by LeBrun \cite{lebrun-mass, lebrun-ansatz}, Joyce \cite{joyce}, Calderbank-Singer \cite{ca-si}, and recently by Honda \cite{honda1, honda2}, Lock-Viaclovsky \cite{lock-viaclovsky} and Han-Viaclovsky \cite{h-v}, while in higher dimensions, non-Ricci-flat ALE sfK metrics were found by Simanca \cite{simanca} and recently by Apostolov-Rollin \cite{a-r}.
+In complex dimension $2$, such metrics were constructed by LeBrun \cite{lebrun-mass, lebrun-ansatz}, Joyce \cite{joyce}, Calderbank-Singer \cite{ca-si}, Honda \cite{honda1, honda2}, Lock-Viaclovsky \cite{lock-viaclovsky} and Han-Viaclovsky \cite{h-v-def}.
+Very recently, in a paper \cite{h-v-existence} which appeared after this article was posted, Han and Viaclovsky showed that the minimal smoothings of a cyclic quotient singularity admit ALE sfK metrics.
+Non-Ricci-flat ALE sfK metrics in higher dimensions were found by Simanca \cite{simanca} and Apostolov-Rollin \cite{a-r}.
 A common feature of all of the known examples of ALE sfK manifolds is that the underlying complex structure is a resolution of a deformation of a quotient singularity.
-We attack here the classification of ALE sfK manifolds by placing it in the broader context of ALE K\"ahler manifolds and show that this common feature is in fact a general phenomenon.
+We address here the classification of ALE sfK manifolds by placing it in the broader context of ALE K\"ahler manifolds and show that this common feature is in fact a general phenomenon.